About the Toronto Sketch Comedy Festival

 What is sketch comedy, you ask?

 Generally speaking, sketch comedy is any funny performance that is written, rehearsed and performed by a cast of comedians.
-It’s like Saturday Night Live, or SCTV, or Kids in the Hall.
+It’s like Saturday Night Live, or SCTV, Key & Peele or The Kids in the Hall.

 And no, it’s not funny pencil drawings on the wall.
 Seriously, someone asked us that once.